Psyrizt/TSMSI-SRV-FI/README.md

 This POC in C# leverages the called functions of the TSMSISrv.dll by including malicious instructions within StartComponent.

+the result of the script: creates a new Windows user called 'RedUser'

 ## Build Process

 Please ensure you have the UnmanagedExports Package installed and are building for your target architecture e.g Framework 4.0.